Separation or divorce

 If you are struggling financially, you may need a short-term personal loan to help you through the first few months.
 While there are many options and types of loans available, try to get one with a low annual percentage rate (APR).

-Use our personal loan cost comparison to check out current rates from the main providers.
+Use our personal loan Money Tool to check out current rates from the main providers.
 You can also use our loan calculator to find out what your repayments would be depending on how much you want to pay back every month or how much you want to borrow.